One of the most intriguing landmarks in Moscow is the remarkable mausoleum of one of the nation’s great leaders of the

-Between 1941 and the end of World War II, his body was temporarily moved to Siberia in order to avoid it being captured by the invading Nazi army.
+Between 1941 and the end of World War II, his body was temporarily moved to Siberia to avoid it being captured by the invading Nazi army.
 The old sarcophagus was replaced with a new one in the year 1973 as well.

 4. The current building was modeled on other funerary monuments

 The design of the structure, a step-pyramid, wasn’t an accident.
 Time was a factor so the building was simply modeled on other funerary monuments, mainly the Step-Pyramid of Djoser, one of the oldest and most fascinating attractions in Egypt.

 Other inspirations were found in the “Tomb of Cyrus the Great,” a monument dating back to the 6th-century B.C. in Iran, and the “Temple of the Inscriptions,” an enormous step-pyramid built by the Maya peoples in Central America.